• Skip to primary navigation

 When used in cooking or as a dressing, balsamic vinegar adds sharpness to dishes and pairs well with sweeter ingredients like fruits and caramelized onions.

-Balsamic vinaigrette is a popular salad dressing due to its versatility in enhancing both sweet and savory salads.
+Balsamic vinaigrette is a popular salad dressing due to its versatility in improving both sweet and savory salads.

-Its more complex flavor profile can also elevate marinades or drizzled over roasted vegetables.
+Its more complex flavor can also improve marinades or drizzled over roasted vegetables.

 However, high-quality traditional aged balsamic vinegar can be an excellent addition to any dish needing a punch of tartness.